bjorng/erlang.github.io/_posts/2021-3-16-jam-vs-beam.md

     %% FailLabel if not.
     is_tagged_tuple FailLabel, x0, 4, 'a'

-    %% Ensure that there 5 words available on the the heap for
+    %% Ensure that there 5 are words (2 for the list cell, 3 for the
+    %% tuple) available on the the heap for term building.
+Otherwise
-    %% term building.
-Otherwise do a garbage collection. test_heap 5, 1
+    %% do a garbage collection.
+    test_heap 5, 1

     %% Retrieve the fourth element from the tuple in x0.